kallehauge/terminal-commands/README.md

 ### `mozjpeg`

 Optimizes JPEG images using mozjpeg through Docker.
-The command will automatically check if the Docker image exists and update it if needed.
+The command will automatically check if the Docker image exists and pull it if needed.

 #### Examples